English nationalism: Medieval

+John Breuilly states the Normans had "no interest at all in sustaining the name of the English" and that later indications of apparent continuity among the Norman elite were actually assertions against other Norman magnates who retained ties in Normandy rather than manifestations of a continuous national identity.
 King Edward I, himself a Norman-French speaker, when issuing writs for summoning Parliament in 1295, claimed that the King of France planned to invade England and extinguish Old English, "a truly detestable plan which may God avert".

 In the Cursor Mundi, an anonymous religious poem in northern Middle English dating from approximately 1300, appears the words: "Of Ingland the nacion".
 The Prologue starts: